scott-griffiths/bitstring/trunk/doc/misc.rst

  >>> f = open('newfile', 'wb')
  >>> BitArray('0xffee3241fed').tofile(f)

-In exactly the same manner as with :meth:`~ConstBitArray.tobytes`, up to seven zero bits will be appended to make the file a whole number of bytes long.
+In exactly the same manner as with :meth:`~Bits.tobytes`, up to seven zero bits will be appended to make the file a whole number of bytes long.

 ``startswith / endswith``
 ^^^^^^^^^^^^^^^^^^^^^^^^^